Lysocline

-The graphic presents the present-day annual mean surface omega calcite: the normalised saturation state of calcite.
-Areas with a value less an 1 indicate a likeliness for dissolution (undersaturated) while a value over 1 indicates areas less likely for dissolution (oversaturation).
+The graphic shows the present-day annual mean surface omega ($\Omega$) calcite, the normalised saturation state of calcite.
+Areas with a value less than 1 indicate a likelihood of dissolution (undersaturation), while a value over 1 indicates a lower likelihood of dissolution (oversaturation).

 The lysocline is the depth in the ocean dependent upon the carbonate compensation depth (CCD), usually around 5 km, below which the rate of dissolution of calcite increases dramatically because of a pressure effect.
-While the lysocline is the upper bound of this transition zone of calcite saturation, the CCD is the lower bound of this zone.
+While the lysocline is the upper boundary of this calcite saturation transition zone, the CCD is its lower boundary.

-CaCO_{3} content in sediment varies with different depths of the ocean, spanned by levels of separation known as the transition zone.
-In the mid-depth area of the ocean, sediments are rich in CaCO_{3}, content values reaching 85–95%.
-This area is then spanned hundreds of meters by the transition zone, ending in the abyssal depths with 0% concentration.
-The lysocline is the upper bound of the transition zone, where amounts of CaCO_{3} content begins to noticeably drop from the mid-depth 85–95% sediment.
-The CaCO_{3} content drops to 0% concentration at the lower bound, known as the calcite compensation depth.
+CaCO_{3} content in sediment varies with ocean depth, spanning levels of separation known as the transition zone.
+In the mid-depth areas of the ocean, sediments are rich in calcium carbonate, with CaCO_{3} content reaching 85–95%.
+This area is then spanned by the transition zone for hundreds of meters, ending in the abyssal depths at a concentration of 0%.
+The lysocline is the upper boundary of the transition zone, where CaCO_{3} content begins to drop noticeably from the mid-depth 85–95% sediment.
+The CaCO_{3} content drops to 0% concentration at the lower boundary, known as the calcite compensation depth.

 Shallow marine waters are generally supersaturated in calcite, CaCO_{3}, because as marine organisms (which often have shells made of calcite or its polymorph, aragonite) die, they tend to fall downwards without dissolving.
 As depth and pressure increases within the water column, calcite solubility increases, causing supersaturated water above the saturation depth, allowing for preservation and burial of CaCO_{3} on the seafloor.
-However, this creates undersaturated seawater below the saturation depth, preventing CaCO_{3} burial on the sea floor as the shells start to dissolve.
+However, this creates undersaturated seawater below the saturation depth, preventing CaCO_{3} burial on the seafloor as the shells start to dissolve.